Teresa Jablonski, B.S.

 - Marine mammal emergency response

-Teresa Jablonski came to Hubbs-SeaWorld Research Institute (HSWRI) in 2003 while she was working as an intern at SeaWorld Orlando, studying killer whale behavior and obtaining her degree from the University of Central Florida.
-She began as an HSWRI volunteer with the marine mammal stranding and research team and transitioned into a research assistant for the life history laboratory and stranding program in 2005.
-Teresa is an integral part of the HSWRI Marine Mammal Rescue and Research Program in Florida which is on call 24/7 to respond to whale and dolphin stranding events across nearly 40% of Florida’s east coast.
+Teresa is an integral part of the HSWRI Marine Mammal Research and Rescue Program in Florida which is on call 24/7 to respond to whale and dolphin stranding events across nearly 40% of Florida’s east coast.
 Her research is focused on marine mammal health and life history, fishery interactions, and the population biology of Indian River Lagoon and Halifax River estuarine dolphins.
-She participated in the first comprehensive and most extensive aerial and vessel-based surveys in order to determine an accurate population size for local dolphin populations and has employed the most extensive tracking efforts for Indian River Lagoon dolphins.
-She was first responder in the rescue of famed dolphin, “Winter,” whose story was told in the movie Dolphin Tale.
+She recently participated in the first comprehensive aerial and vessel-based survey to determine an accurate population size for local dolphin populations.
+She also is involved in extensive tracking efforts for individual Indian River Lagoon dolphins.

 Durden, W.N., O’Corry-Crowe, G., Shippee, S., Jablonski, T., Rodgers, S. Mazzoil, M. Howells, E., Hartel, E., Potgieter, B., Londono, C., Moreland, L., Townsend, F., McCulloch, S. and Bossart, G. 2019.
 Small-scale movement patterns, activity budgets, and association patterns of radio-tagged Indian River Lagoon bottlenose dolphins (Tursiops truncatus).
 Aquatic Mammals, 45(1): 66-87. doi: 10.1578/AM.45.1.2019.66